juspay/airborne/react-plugin/NATIVE_INITIALIZATION.md

 ## Troubleshooting

 1. **Module not found**: Make sure you've rebuilt the app after adding the native code
-2. **HyperOTA not initialized**: Ensure the initialization code runs before any React Native code tries to use the module
+2. **Airborne not initialized**: Ensure the initialization code runs before any React Native code tries to use the module
-3. **Build errors**: Check that you've added the HyperOTA SDK dependencies correctly
+3. **Build errors**: Check that you've added the Airborne SDK dependencies correctly

 ## Future Enhancements

-To fully integrate with the actual HyperOTA SDK:
+To fully integrate with the actual Airborne SDK:

-1. Replace the placeholder implementations in `HyperOTAiOS.m` with actual SDK calls
+1. Replace the placeholder implementations in `AirborneiOS.m` with actual SDK calls
-2. Import the actual HyperOTA iOS SDK headers
+2. Import the actual Airborne iOS SDK headers
 3. Handle the actual callbacks and events from the SDK
 4. Add more methods as needed for your use case